Discrete Double-Bracket Flows for Isotropic-Noise Invariant Eigendecomposition: Global Convergence via Strict Saddle Geometry

 \section{Global Convergence via Strict Saddle Geometry}

 The preceding analysis is local: Theorems~\ref{thm:iss} and~\ref{thm:convergence} assume the trajectory remains in $\mathcal{N}_{\underline{\delta}}$.
-This section establishes that the algorithm enters and stays in this domain from almost all initializations.
-Proofs appear in Appendix~\ref{app:geometric}.
+This section establishes that the algorithm converges globally from Haar-random initialization and enters $\mathcal{N}_{\underline{\delta}}$ in finite time.
+Proofs appear in Appendices~\ref{app:geometric} and~\ref{app:statistical}.